-NCRI - On Monday the Oslo Times reported that former Norwegian MP Lars Rise has criticized the invitation given to the Iranian regime’s Foreign Minister Javad Zarif to speak at this year’s Oslo Forum.
+On Monday the Oslo Times reported that former Norwegian MP Lars Rise has criticized the invitation given to Zarif to speak at this year’s Oslo Forum.

 “If the dialogue was about all the atrocities and all the terrorist acts planned in Tehran that day, or putting the cards on the table on all the bad and evil things they are executing from week to week, then of course it would be a fruitful dialogue.
 But to invite them as a sort of expert on peacemaking is just really shameful,” he said.

-NCRI - Commenting on the trip by the Iranian regime’s Foreign Minister to Norway, Amb.
+Commenting on Zarif’s trip to Norway, Amb.
 Perviz Khazai, the representative of the National Council of Resistance of Iran (NCRI) in Nordic countries, on Monday said:

 “The trip by the Iranian regime’s foreign minister Javad Zarif to Norway takes place amid an unparalleled wave of executions in Iran.
 Close to 130 people have been hanged in Iran in the past two months alone.